daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 jupyter lab build
 ```

-To test that your JupyerLab installation is functional, you can type `jupyter lab` into a terminal, which should open a new tab in your default browser with the JupyterLab interface.
+To test that your JupyterLab installation is functional, you can type `jupyter lab` into a terminal, which should open a new tab in your default browser with the JupyterLab interface.

 ![](/resources_pages/imgs/jupyter_lab.PNG)